03/30/2025 - Racing Lagoon

 As you may have guessed from the title, this game is, in a way, a coming-of-age story.
 The ideas of succession and growing older are quite prevalent in Laika's relationship to her mother and daughter, and even to her relationship with the village as a whole.
 It's no secret that Laika can't die.
 Not permanently, at least.
 Her family line bears a curse of resurrection, passed on from one generation to the next when the daughter "bleeds" for the first time.
 Laika is the current bearer of immortality, caught between her mother who has long given it up, and her daughter who has yet to take it.

 Laika does a good job of telling about its world, but never too much.
 You learn what you need to learn and the rest is left up to mystery or interpretation.
-While this approach can feel low-effort at times,
+While this approach can feel low-effort in some games,

 Laika will leave you wondering and hungering for more, which is, admittedly, a double-edged sword.